bentindal/FPL-Auto/README.md

 ## Data Collection

-Special thanks to Vastaav Anand for his FPL API [1], which was used to collect the historical data for this project.
-The API can be found <a href="https://github.com/vaastav/Fantasy-Premier-League">here</a>.
+Special thanks to Vastaav Anand for his FPL Data Scraper [1], which was used to collect the historical data for this project.
+The project can be found <a href="https://github.com/vaastav/Fantasy-Premier-League">here</a>.

 The data collection process is split into two parts: historical data collection and live data collection, where the former is used to train the machine learning models and the latter is used to make predictions for the upcoming gameweek.